dotnet/AspNetCore.Docs/aspnet/hosting/servicing.rst

 Servicing Directory
 -------------------

-At the time of loading an asset DNX will check against an index file in the ``Servicing`` directory to determine whether it should load a patched version instead of what it would normally load.
-This index file is updated by Microsoft Update during servicing to point to location of the patched version of the asset on disk which will reside in the the ``Servicing`` directory.
-The index file defaults to ``%PROGRAMFILES%\Microsoft DNX\Servicing``, but you can change this by setting ``DNX_SERVICING`` environment variable to a different path.
+At the time of loading an asset, DNX will check against an index file in the ``Servicing`` directory to determine whether it should load a patched version instead of what it would normally load.
+This index file is updated by Microsoft Update during servicing to point to location of the patched version of the asset on disk, which will reside in the the ``Servicing`` directory.
+The index file defaults to ``%PROGRAMFILES%\Microsoft DNX\Servicing``, but you can change this by setting the ``DNX_SERVICING`` environment variable to a different path.